tomxbarnesx/git-interview-baseline/README.md

   new-feature
 ```

 The `*` in front of the branch `master` indicates that `master` is currently our working branch.
 We created the `new-feature` branch, but we haven't actually switched to it yet.
-If we made a commit right now, it would be applied to `master` — a dangerous move if we're writing experimental feature code.
+If we made a commit right now, it would be applied to `master` — a dangerous place to be if we're writing experimental feature code.

 ### Switching branches with `git checkout`

-We need to checkout or move into our `new-feature` timeline or branch so that git knows that all commits made apply to only that unit of work, timeline, or branch.
+We need to checkout, or move into, our `new-feature` branch so git knows to apply our commits only that isolated timeline.
 We can move between branches with `git checkout <branch name>`.

 ```
 mission-critical-application $ git status